William Thynne: Works

 Thynne studied the works of Chaucer, collecting manuscripts of the poems.
 He published at the press of Thomas Godfray the first major collected edition in a two-columned folio, dedicated in Thynne's name to Henry VIII (according to John Leland, the preface was by Sir Bryan Tuke, a colleague of Thynne at the board of green cloth).
 The title was The workes of Geffray Chaucer newly printed, with dyvers workes which were never in print before.
 He included spurious works, but he printed an improved text of the Canterbury Tales, and he included some works for the first time.
 A second edition of Thynne's collective edition of Chaucer's works was printed by W. Bonham in 1542, and to it Thynne added the spurious work The Plowman's Tale (anti-Catholic and probably a contemporary text).
 It was excluded from Thynne's edition of 1532, but had been printed separately by Godfray before 1535.

 A poem The Pilgrim's Tale in a volume of miscellaneous verse The Courte of Venus published between 1536 and 1540, and which was assigned by John Bale to Chaucer, may have no connection to Thynne.

 In 1561 John Stow brought out a revised version of Thynne's edition of Chaucer.
 Thomas Speght originated another edition (1598).

 Will and family

 Thynne's will, dated 16 November 1540, was proved on 7 September 1546.
 His wife Anne, daughter of William Bond, clerk of the green cloth, was sole executrix and chief legatee.
 The overseers were Sir Edmund Peckham, cofferer of the king's household, and the testator's nephew, Sir John Thynne.
 Anne then married Sir Edward Broughton, and Hugh Cartwright.
 She died intestate before 1572.
 Their son Francis Thynne was a herald.
-He criticised Speght's work, and defended his father (letter first printed in Henry John Todd's Illustrations of Chaucer of 1810.
+He criticised Speght's work, and defended his father in a letter first printed in Henry John Todd's Illustrations of Chaucer of 1810.